Clear Channel Outdoor (NYSE:CCO) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Clear Channel Outdoor (NYSE:CCO) from a buy rating to a hold rating in a report issued on Friday, Zacks.com reports.
+Clear Channel Outdoor (NYSE:CCO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Clear Channel Outdoor Holdings, based in San Antonio, TX, is a global leader in outdoor advertising displays in countries across continents.
 In the United States, the company operates advertising displays and has a presence of the top DMA regions.
 It manages a large portion of Spectacular Displays in Times Square as well as Airport, Taxi and Mall advertising worldwide.
 Adshel is the company’s International street furniture division. “

-Other equities research analysts have also recently issued research reports about the stock.
-Citigroup upped their price objective on shares of Clear Channel Outdoor from $2.20 to $2.50 and gave the stock a neutral rating in a report on Thursday, June 10th.
-Morgan Stanley upped their price objective on shares of Clear Channel Outdoor from $3.00 to $3.15 and gave the stock an equal weight rating in a report on Friday.
-BMO Capital Markets restated a market perform rating on shares of Clear Channel Outdoor in a report on Monday, May 17th.
-Finally, upped their price objective on shares of Clear Channel Outdoor from $2.20 to $2.50 and gave the stock a neutral rating in a report on Thursday, June 10th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and one has given a buy rating to the company.
-The company has a consensus rating of Hold and a consensus target price of $2.63.
+Several other equities analysts have also weighed in on CCO. increased their target price on Clear Channel Outdoor from $2.20 to $2.50 and gave the company a “neutral” rating in a research note on Thursday, June 10th.
+Citigroup increased their target price on Clear Channel Outdoor from $2.20 to $2.50 and gave the company a “neutral” rating in a research note on Thursday, June 10th.
+BMO Capital Markets reissued a “market perform” rating on shares of Clear Channel Outdoor in a research note on Monday, May 17th.
+Finally, Morgan Stanley increased their target price on Clear Channel Outdoor from $3.00 to $3.15 and gave the company an “equal weight” rating in a research note on Friday, July 30th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and one has issued a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and an average target price of $2.68.

-Clear Channel Outdoor (NYSE:CCO) last announced its quarterly earnings data on Thursday, July 29th.
-The business services provider reported ($0.27) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.24) by ($0.03).
-As a group, equities research analysts anticipate that Clear Channel Outdoor will post -0.79 EPS for the current fiscal year.
+Clear Channel Outdoor (NYSE:CCO) last issued its quarterly earnings results on Thursday, July 29th.
+The business services provider reported ($0.27) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.24) by ($0.03).
+On average, sell-side analysts expect that Clear Channel Outdoor will post -0.75 earnings per share for the current year.

-Several large investors have recently bought and sold shares of CCO.
-Bank of New York Mellon Corp grew its holdings in shares of Clear Channel Outdoor by 22.2% during the fourth quarter.
-Bank of New York Mellon Corp now owns 409,735 shares of the business services provider’s stock valued at $676,000 after buying an additional 74,313 shares during the last quarter.
-Renaissance Technologies LLC bought a new position in Clear Channel Outdoor during the fourth quarter valued at approximately $832,000.
-Northern Trust Corp lifted its position in Clear Channel Outdoor by 4.5% during the fourth quarter.
-Northern Trust Corp now owns 954,015 shares of the business services provider’s stock valued at $1,574,000 after purchasing an additional 41,504 shares during the period.
-Credit Suisse AG lifted its position in Clear Channel Outdoor by 13.8% during the fourth quarter.
-Credit Suisse AG now owns 452,698 shares of the business services provider’s stock valued at $748,000 after purchasing an additional 55,038 shares during the period.
-Finally, Federated Hermes Inc. lifted its position in Clear Channel Outdoor by 87.3% during the fourth quarter.
-Federated Hermes Inc. now owns 84,787 shares of the business services provider’s stock valued at $139,000 after purchasing an additional 39,518 shares during the period.
-Hedge funds and other institutional investors own 93.23% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the business.
+Ares Management LLC increased its holdings in shares of Clear Channel Outdoor by 17.2% in the first quarter.
+Ares Management LLC now owns 42,049,772 shares of the business services provider’s stock worth $75,690,000 after acquiring an additional 6,170,000 shares in the last quarter.
+BlackRock Inc. increased its holdings in shares of Clear Channel Outdoor by 14.0% in the first quarter.
+BlackRock Inc. now owns 17,634,550 shares of the business services provider’s stock worth $31,745,000 after acquiring an additional 2,163,819 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Clear Channel Outdoor by 23.3% during the first quarter.
+Morgan Stanley now owns 13,476,007 shares of the business services provider’s stock worth $24,256,000 after buying an additional 2,543,880 shares in the last quarter.
+Legion Partners Asset Management LLC bought a new position in shares of Clear Channel Outdoor during the first quarter worth about $23,297,000.
+Finally, JPMorgan Chase & Co. grew its holdings in shares of Clear Channel Outdoor by 4.6% during the first quarter.
+JPMorgan Chase & Co. now owns 8,410,022 shares of the business services provider’s stock worth $15,138,000 after buying an additional 370,291 shares in the last quarter.
+Institutional investors own 93.23% of the company’s stock.

 Clear Channel Outdoor Company Profile